-Employees are raising voice towards their executives to end contracts with law enforcement.
-After Google and Microsoft, it is the time of Amazon in the suit.
+Employees are raising voices towards their executives to end contracts with law enforcement.
+After Google and Microsoft, it is time for Amazon in the suit.

 An internal letter in Amazon by employees to CEO Jeff Bezos is being circulated asking him to not sell the Amazon Rekognition software to law enforcement.
 It also asks Bezos to end contracts with Palantir, the data-mining firm from Amazon’s cloud services.